Difference between Electrical Conductor, Semiconductor, and Insulator

 Conductors are type materials that pass electric current in them because of the availability of free electrons.
 An electrical conductor has low resistivity and high conductivity.
 The resistivity of a conductor is from zero to 10-4 Ohm-meter.
 The conductor has plenty of free electrons in it, a small potential can cause the flow of electrons.

 One good example of a conductor is metal.
 There are very few valence electrons in the outermost shell of each atom and they are loosely attracted to the nucleus.
-A very little energy can extract them out of the atom’s orbit and make them free electrons.
+Very little energy can extract them out of the atom’s orbit and make them free electrons.

 Electrical wire is made of conductors that carry current from source to load.
 Best electrical conductor examples are copper, silver, gold, etc.